 Chief Executive Officer

-Katie Olse was appointed executive director of the Alliance in December of 2016, and CEO in December 2018.
+Katie Olse was appointed CEO of the Alliance in December of 2016.
 She formerly served as the Deputy Commissioner for the Texas Department of Family and Protective Services (DFPS).
 Prior to her role as Deputy Commissioner she was Associate Commissioner for DFPS and Chief of Staff for the Texas Health and Human Services Commission.
 She served as the Senior Policy Advisor to the Executive Commissioner for DFPS and the former Department of Assistive and Rehabilitative Services.
 She was previously the Director of the Center for Consumer and External Affairs at DFPS where she worked closely with the DFPS Commissioner and the Legislature on critical issues within the child protection, regulatory, adult protective and prevention/early intervention realms.

 Prior to joining the HHS system, she was the executive director of a statewide nonprofit organization where she worked on health and human services issues as well as other issues including education, criminal justice, and mental health.
 Katie has a bachelor's degree from Indiana University and has completed graduate studies at the Indiana University School of Public and Environmental Affairs.